ywatanabe1989/PyTorch-gaussian-YOLOv3-1D/README.md

 1) Adding 1D support (for event detection in a supervised manner like object detection in 2D)
 2) Enabling multi-gpu support
 3) Utilizing the prediction uncertainities of the Bounding Boxes (for 2D) or Bouning Ranges (for 1D) as described in this paper: https://arxiv.org/abs/1904.04620

-Now, this is under developpment.
+Now, this repository is under developpment.

 # ToDo
 [x] 1D support